tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 - You don't have too many modified files
 - Everything is modified (patching doesn't pick up untracked files)
-- All the differences are worth reading/seeing (Features exports, SVGs, compiled CSS or JS assets, etc. usually aren't).
+- All the differences are worth reading: I believe in running a `git diff` before committing to double-check, but Features module exports, SVGs, compiled CSS or JS assets, or updated core/contrib files usually aren't worth reading.

-You should try interactive adding if you find yourself wishing you could:
+You should try interactive adding if you find yourself wishing you could patch in some changes, but easily stage other entire files or untracked files, like:

 - Pick the Sass changes, but just add all Field Instance or Panels exported settings
-- Pick up changed and untracked Sass partials
+- Pick up untracked Sass partials and patch in the line that includes them
-- Pick up only some untracked files, but leave out others

 **Interactive Mode:** `git add -i` lists the status of your work tree by file: new files or directories, changed files, and deleted files and asks how you want